ash/raku-course/essentials/positionals/subscripting-ranges/index.md

 A `Range` is a positional data type.
 As with arrays, you can assess its individual elements.

-Print the third element in the sequence of items that the range generates:
+For example, this is how you print the third element in the sequence of items that the range generates:

 ```raku
 my $r = 10..20;